tiagoad/covid19pt-charts/README.md

 Run `poetry shell` to enter a virtualenv shell, and run `python chart.py` to generate the charts in your project directory as PNG pictures.
 Alternatively, run `poetry run python ./chart.py`)

 This script is really not well written nor production code.
 I did this on a few weekends seeking just some nice charts.
 Hope you like them.

+The `http` branch is getting pretty heavy.
+Use `git clone -b master --single-branch` to clone only the code.